Tiny-Earth/DemoSite/site/src/structure.md

 ### Course Map

-Course maps are templates that can be used for designing a course.
-They serve as a guide for enacting backward design and hold us accountable to create transparent, inclusive learning experiences in STEM.
-They can be full of information or light on detail—whatever makes sense for your teaching in your context.
+Course maps are design tools that outline the structure of a course.
+They serve as a guide for instructors to enact backward design and hold us accountable to create transparent, inclusive learning experiences in STEM.
+Course maps can be full of information or light on detail - whatever makes sense for teaching in your context.
+They provide a clear framework for learning objectives, assessments, and activities within each week of a course, allowing you to consider how learning experiences are scaffolded within and across weeks, and to consider alignment between overall course learning goals and objectives for each class session or week.

 By applying high-structure course design principles, a course map can make learning expectations transparent and therefore the learning environment inclusive.
 A few examples were provided at the start of this module.

 ### Learner-centered Syllabus